 • An agreement about how a parent may contact a child when that child is in the other parent’s care

-During the custody proceedings, the court will act with your child’s best interests in mind and will take into consideration the points made by both parents, also considering carefully your child’s health, safety and comfort.
-After the court awards custody, this decision cannot be changed unless there’s a significant change in family circumstance.
+During the custody proceedings, the court will consider your child’s best interests.
+It will consider the points made by both parents and carefully consider your child’s health, safety, and comfort.
+After the court awards custody, this decision cannot be changed unless there’s a significant change in family circumstances.

 While beginning the process of filing for divorce and child custody may be overwhelming, you do not have to go through it alone.
 At the Reeder Law Firm, our divorce attorneys have supported parents going through divorce and child custody for almost 25 years.
 Because of the intricacies of the law and your unique situation, you should consider speaking with one of our family law attorneys to get the support and solid legal advice you need.

-You don’t have to find answers about filing for divorce and child custody on your own.
+You don’t have to find answers about filing for divorce and child custody alone.
 Call (770) 475-2521 to contact the Cumming, Ga family law attorneys at Reeder Law Firm now, and get help.